Student Academic Success Services Team

-The Academic Intervention Program at University School is an innovative, personalized, and technologically rich educational experience for students in grades 1-5 who have mild to moderate learning disabilities and average to gifted intelligence.
-Unique to this intervention program, students benefit from the academic excellence and social environment of University School and the educational support and services of Nova Southeastern University.
+The BRIDGES Program at NSU University School is an innovative, personalized, and technologically rich educational experience for students in grades 1-5 who have mild to moderate learning disabilities and average to gifted intelligence.
+Unique to this intervention program, students benefit from the academic excellence and social environment of NSU University School and the educational support and services of Nova Southeastern University.

-The staff in the Academic Intervention Program has been selected for their accomplishments in the field of Special Education.
+The staff in the BRIDGES Program has been selected for their accomplishments in the field of Special Education.
 The team includes full-time Master’s level teachers with practical experience in Special Education and full-time assistant teachers.
-The support team includes a Speech and Language Therapist, a School Psychologist, and an administrator with extensive experience in Special Education.
+The support team includes a Speech and Language Therapist, an Occupational Therapist, a School Psychologist, and an administrator with extensive experience in Special Education.